Do you take in any type of animal?

-Within City Limits/City ROW: When City Public Works is advised of a dead animal (wild or domestic), the information is logged by Public Works and Public Work contacts Sandra Ramsay with Dead Animal Removal at 619-390-8204.
+Within City Limits/City ROW: When City Public Works is advised of a dead animal (wild or domestic), the information is logged by Public Works, which contacts Sandra Ramsay with Dead Animal Removal at 619-390-8204.

-On the NCTD Railroad: The http://www.gonctd.com/contact-complaints/ website is the best place to report activities or complaints.
+On the NCTD Railroad: http://www.gonctd.com/contact-complaints/ is the best place to report activities or complaints.
 This is tracked and disseminated accordingly to proper staff for remediation.

 Posing a traffic hazard, please call 911.

-For removal of a dead animal along a road or other public space, we direct residents to call this Public Services hotline at 619-258-4100, ext.
+For removal of a dead animal along a road or other public space, call this Public Services hotline at 619-258-4100, ext.
 304. City staff then coordinate the removal.

 How do I reclaim my pet?

-Please bring a government issued photo ID and paperwork or a photo identifying the animal.
+Please bring a government-issued photo ID and paperwork or a photo identifying the animal.
 All dogs are required to leave the shelter with a valid rabies vaccine and license.
-If they have proof of either, have them bring that when they come in.
+If you have proof of either, please bring that when you come in.

 Why put so many resources into animal welfare?